rutgers-apl/omp-racer/README.md

 ## omp-racer
-A dynamic apparent race detector for OpenMP programs using llvm 10.0.0 using the OpenMP Series Parallel Graph (OSPG)
+A dynamic apparent race detector for OpenMP programs using llvm 10 using the Enhanced OpenMP Series Parallel Graph (EOSPG)

 ## Prerequisites